 No. We ask that all entrants are fully equipped and understand how to use their equipment prior to taking part in the event.

 Can I wear my shorts?

 Of course.
-We advise that long trousers are worn to prevent rashes from plants such as Gorse and Heather but this is up to you to decide.
+We advise that long trousers are worn to prevent tics and rashes from plants such as Gorse and Heather but this is up to you to decide.